ChrisL79/SunKeyer/README.md

 ## Overview

 SunKeyer is a Windows voice keyer application designed specifically for SunSDR transceivers running ExpertSDR2 or ExpertSDR3.
-It connects directly to the radio via the **TCI (Transceiver Control Interface)** protocol over WebSocket — no VAC, no virtual audio cable, no sound card routing required.
+It connects directly to the radio via the **TCI (Transceiver Control Interface)** protocol over WebSocket.
+No virtual audio cable, no sound card routing required.
 Audio is streamed directly into the radio.

 ---